 And to the second question, customer experience.
-What they believe in in terms of the team for a customer experience team is that many of the things that your customers are experiencing can be helped with a Virtual Assistant.
-So, they believe in a blended model where some of your people are US and in the States and then some are in their case, they’re in the Philippines.
+What they believe in terms of the team for customer experience is that many of the things that your customers are experiencing can be helped with a Virtual Assistant.
+So, they believe in a blended model where some of your people are in the US and then some are in their case, they’re in the Philippines.
 And maybe half of your customer experience team is in the Philippines.

 Concerns of Culture Fit When Integrating a Virtual Assistant